tclahr/uac-tests/README.md

 ## Support

-For additional help, you can use one of the channels to ask a question:
+For general help using UAC, please refer to the [project documentation page](https://tclahr.github.io/uac-docs).
+For additional help, you can use one of the following channels:

 - [Discord](https://discord.com/invite/digitalforensics) (For live discussion with the community and UAC team)
-- [GitHub](https://github.com/tclahr/uac-unit-test/issues) (Bug reports and contributions)
+- [GitHub](https://github.com/tclahr/uac/issues) (Bug reports and contributions)
 - [Twitter](https://twitter.com/tclahr) (Get the news fast)

+## Support the Project

+If you find UAC helpful, please give us a ⭐ on [GitHub](https://github.com/tclahr/uac)!
+This helps others discover the project and motivates us to improve it further.

 ## License

-The project uses the [Apache License Version 2.0](LICENSE) software license.
+The UAC project uses the [Apache License Version 2.0](LICENSE) software license.